 1. Composition of the Board - The Board is composed of eleven (11) members and aided by five (5) advisors.
-As part of the Board's commitment to continually promote and observe diversity in its membership, it ensures that the members of the Board have expertise in fields relevant to BDO's business and strategic plans.
-The present members of the Board have extensive experiences in banking, accounting and finance, insurance, legal management, business management, strategy formulation, bank regulations including anti-money laundering, information technology, sustainability, and risk management.
+As part of the Board's commitment to continually promote and observe diversity in its membership, the members of the Board are all professionals with various expertise in fields relevant to BDO's business and strategic plans such as banking, accounting and finance, law, merchandise marketing, strategy formulation, bank regulations, information technology, sustainability, and risk management.
 It is led by a Non-Executive Chairperson with five (5) Independent Directors, three (3) Non-Executive Directors, and two (2) Executive Directors who are the Vice Chairman and the President & CEO.

 The present composition of the Board exceeds the minimum regulatory standards which require that independent and non-executive directors account for the majority.
-Independent and Non-Executive Directors of the Bank comprise 82% (9 of 11) of the Board.
-With five (5) of 11 Board seats allocated for independent directors, the Bank goes beyond the 1/3 minimum requirement of the Bangko Sentral ng Pilipinas and the Securities and Exchange Commission.
+Independent and Non-Executive Directors of the Bank comprise 82% (nine of 11) of the Board.
+With five (5) of 11 Board seats allocated for independent directors, the Bank goes beyond the 1/3 minimum requirement of the Bangko Sentral ng Pilipinas and the Securities Exchange Commission.

 The Board advisors are considered as integral parts of the Board whose influence are akin to directors.
 Their opinions and recommendations are taken into consideration by the Board members.
-The presence of a female Board advisor provides an independent view of the Bank and complements the three (3) female non-executive directors in the Board, one of whom is an independent director.
+The presence of a female Board advisor provides an independent view of the Bank and complements the two (2) female non-executive directors and one (1) female independent director in the Board.